cose-wg/HPKE/draft-ietf-cose-hpke.md

 Because COSE-HPKE supports header protection, if the 'alg' parameter is present, it MUST be in the protected header and MUST be a COSE-HPKE algorithm.

 The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender used.
-This documents RECOMMENDS the use of the 'kid' parameter (or other parameters) to explicitly identify the static recipient public key used by the sender.
+Use of the 'kid' parameter is RECOMMENDED to explicitly identify the static recipient public key used by the sender.

 When encrypting, the inputs to the HPKE Seal operation are set as follows: